Excerpts from Jim Conrad's

 With the flowers arranged in short but recognizable spikes mostly well separated from one another, and because perianths unite to form bowl-like structures enveloping the ovary, and the perianth and other parts were white-hairy, we're led to the exclusively New World genus Froelichia.
 The 21 or so species of that genus often are referred to as snake-cottons or cottonweeds.
 The cottony hairs have caught the name-givers' attention.

-No treatment of the genus Frolichia is available for our part of upland central Mexico.
+No treatment of the genus Froelichia is available for our part of upland central Mexico.
 However, there's the 2007 work by Ross McCauley and Harvey Ballard entitled "Systematics of North American Froelichia (Amaranthaceae subfam.
 Gomphrenoideae) II: Phylogeny and biogeographic speciation patterns inferred from nrITS sequence data."
-In that study, eight species are found to occur in the US and Mexico, and of those eight the study's distribution maps register only one species occurring in Querétaro state, and that's FROLICHIA INTERRUPTA var.
+In that study, eight species are found to occur in the US and Mexico, and of those eight the study's distribution maps register only one species occurring in Querétaro state, and that's FROELICHIA INTERRUPTA var.
 INTERRUPTA, with no English name.
 Pictures labeled with that name agree in appearance with our plant, except for our bush's extensive branching and almost-woody stems.

-Frolichia interrupta var. interrupta is endemic just to Mexico's uplands, particularly dry grasslands and rocky pine forests, from southern Chihuahua in the north to Oaxaca in the south.
+Froelichia interrupta var. interrupta is endemic just to Mexico's uplands, particularly dry grasslands and rocky pine forests, from southern Chihuahua in the north to Oaxaca in the south.

 I find no documentation of human uses of this species, though we can't forget the obvious ones of its contributing oxygen and organic matter to the ecosystem, and retarding erosion.